What is the Extended Northern Runway?

 Quicker and Simpler

 Our extended runway can be completed before the 3rd runway.
 Less land is required minimising the impact on the local community.
 Generous compensation to those affected.

 Even at this late stage in the process, our extended runway could be operational before Heathrow Airport Ltd's 3rd runway and within five years.
-In contrast, Heathrow Airport Ltd has had over seven years to develop a credible, viable and affordable scheme, yet their 2019 consultation showed that its proposals remain at an early conceptual stage.
-It is very hard to see how this can ever be delivered, given it has already been subject to delays and is likely to miss the Government’s assumed opening date of 2026 by a further three years.
+In contrast, HAL has had over nine years to develop a credible, viable and affordable scheme, yet their 2019 consultation showed that its proposals remain at an early conceptual stage.
+It is very hard to see how this can ever be delivered, given it has already been subject to delays and completion is impossible by the Government’s assumed opening date of 2026.

-Our scheme will result in much less community disruption and has been designed to minimise the impact on local communities; 242 homes, that currently sit at the end of the existing runway will
+Our scheme will result in much less community disruption and has been designed to minimise the impact on local communities; 242 homes, that currently sit at the end of one of the existing runways

-be lost as opposed to the 783 houses that will be demolished if the 3rd runway is built.
+and next to the M25 will be lost as opposed to the 783 houses that would be demolished if the 3rd runway is built.
 Our lower cost proposal allows us to offer far more generous compensation to those affected.

 Extending the runway does not require any of the major infrastructure that surrounds Heathrow to be moved.
-As Heathrow Airport Ltd’s recent statutory consultation now makes clear, their proposal will not only take an unprecedented amount of land from London’s precious green belt, but requires land far beyond the red line boundary in the designated Airports National Policy Statement (ANPS).
+As HAL’s statutory consultation made clear, their proposal will not only take an unprecedented amount of land from London’s precious green belt, but requires land far beyond the red line boundary in the designated Airports National Policy Statement (ANPS).
 Heathrow Airport Ltd's scheme is impossible to deliver without moving significant infrastructure such as the Lakeside Energy from Waste plant, BA’s Waterside HQ, the Home Office

 Immigration Removal Centres and Network Rail’s Colnbrook freight branch – as well as a large number of Heathrow’s hotels, logistics centres and offices.